torvalds/linux/Documentation/input/devices/joystick-parport.rst

     (pin  6) -----> Button 1

-However, if the joystick is switch based (eg. clicks when you move it), you might or might not, depending on your parallel port, need 10 kOhm pullup resistors on each of the direction and button signals, like this::
+However, if the joystick is switch based (eg. clicks when you move it), you might or might analt, depending on your parallel port, need 10 kOhm pullup resistors on each of the direction and button signals, like this::

     (pin 2) ------------+------> Up